WyattAutomation/YOLOv3-ROS-Robotic-Headshot-Turret/README.md

 -This should extract everything to a folder at ~/Downloads/headshot_main

 ##### If you are just looking for the pretrained YOLOv3 weights for "Human head", they are located at "headshot_main/catkin_ws_src_files/darknet_ros/darknet_ros/yolo_network_config/weights/backup/" from the above download.
+Also, this guide assumes you are using a fresh installation of Xubuntu 18.04; it likely works just fine on Ubuntu 18.04 with the defualt Gnome desktop, but I cannot promise it will work on anything else beyond Ubuntu 18.04.
+This is not built for Windows, nor do I ever plan to support a Windows installation for this in the future, but with that being said, this document assumes you are starting with a fresh installation of Xubuntu 18.04 (just buy a cheap SSD to dedicate to this if you're a Windows user and want to try this build).

 ### Hardware Needed